Ivano Srdoč

-Ivano Srdoč (born 8 May 2005) is a Croatian footballer who plays as a striker for Premier League BH club Široki Brijeg, on loan from club Juventus.
+Ivano Srdoč (born 8 May 2005) is a Croatian footballer who plays as a striker for Swiss Super League club Sion.

 Early life

 He attended Italian Secondary School in Croatia.

 Club career

+Early career

 As a youth player, he joined the youth academy of Croatian side Rijeka.
-In 2022, he joined the youth academy of Italian Serie A side Juventus.
+In 2022, he joined the youth academy of Italian side Juventus.

+Loan to Široki Brijeg

-On 1 September 2025, Srdoč was loaned out to Premier League BH club Široki Brijeg for the 2025–26 season.
+On 1 September 2025, Srdoč was loaned out to Bosnian Premier League club Široki Brijeg for the 2025–26 season.

 International career

 He has represented Croatia internationally at youth level.

 Style of play

 He mainly operates as a striker.
 He has received comparisons to Wales international Gareth Bale.

 Personal life

 He played tennis as a child.